 But if you're willing to walk, and a buyer knows it, you start on a more level playing field.
 Remind yourself you have alternatives.
 Your time is important.
 If you're getting pressed, communicate to a buyer that you'd look forward to working with them, but you don't need to.
 It's always okay to want, but never okay to need.

 You also need to know when to walk.
-Many sellers don't analyze their reservation price or BATNA (best alternative to a negotiated solution), so they end up accepting pricing and agreements that hurt them.
+Many sellers don't analyze their reservation price or BATNA (best alternative to a negotiated agreement), so they end up accepting pricing and agreements that hurt them.
 If you know when to walk, you can walk when you should.

 Build Value.
 Expand the pie.
 Think objectives over objections.
 Brainstorm new possibilities for coming to agreement.